 I’m very happy to open eyes, hearts, and minds to what the spectrum really looks like.
 I think it’s critical for people to hear our voice.
 When I was finally able to talk with other individuals who are Autistic, I learned more in those ninety minute sessions with somebody that I ever could have learned in a pamphlet or a book.
 I mean to hear somebody say something that resonates so deep inside of you, and you’ve never even known that that was a thing or recognized it, and didn’t have the words but somebody else does – that connection, when you felt completely isolated and lonely your entire life – it’s a moment.
 It really is, and it’s life changing.

 Now, to me it’s a gift to be able to help people navigate so that they don’t end up in burnout.
 From my own experience, I can explain to a parent why – yes, structure is important and great, but we have to remember to loosen the reins.
 If there’s a bad day, then don’t go to practice.
 Everything is going to be okay.
 Those perspectives aren’t understood, unless people can speak about them.
 That’s why I think the Autistic voice is really critical, and particularly for parents, because the only way this is going to change is if we can open our minds and our hearts to that and honor the space for your child to feel like they can even talk to you.”

 –Jenna O’Donnell, Information & Resource Specialist

-Read first-person accounts from AANE autistic community members, and check out some of these sources for other autistic voices:
+Read first-person accounts from AANE Autistic community members in the library, and check out some of these sources for other Autistic voices: